 The last option for me would be pop rivets.
 Pop rivets are generally used when there is no access to the backside of where you want to install or attach your accessories.

-Pop rivets are installed with a pop rivet gun, and in my experience, tend to loosen over time.
-In a metal-to-metal application, I’ve had a good experience with them.
-Just not with plastics, which may take a beating.
+Pop rivets are installed with a pop rivet gun and tend to loosen over time.
+In a metal-to-metal application, I’ve had a good experience with them—just not with plastics, which may take a beating.

-When using pop rivets for plastic, it seems like the rivet works loose where it expands against the hole.
+When using pop rivets for plastic, the rivet seems to work loose where it expands against the hole.
 If you’ve never used a pop rivet before, check out this 35-second video.

-As you can see from the video, when the rivet’s flange is pulled up against the plastic of the kayak, there is very little to hold with.
-As the kayak flexes and the plastic expands and shrinks due to temperature changes, the rivets can come loose.
+As you can see from the video, when the rivet’s flange is pulled up against the kayak’s plastic, there is very little to hold.
+The rivets can come loose as the kayak flexes, and the plastic expands and shrinks due to temperature changes.

 What Screws to Use on a Kayak